Navigation of a Quadratic Potential with Ellipsoidal Obstacles

-These dynamics are almost equivalent to \eqref{old_dynamics} if the dynamics from the navigation function gradient is particularized to an environment with a spherical objective function and a spherical obstacle.
-Since such a spherical environment satisfies the geometric condition in \eqref{equ:condition}, it is reasonable to expect that a point agent following \eqref{one_dynamics}, which reduces to \eqref{one_dynamics_simplified}, converges to the goal $x^*$ in all environments.
-It is important to note that the correction is not equivalent to treating everything like spheres.
-This is because the functions $\beta$ and $\fz$ have their original, quadratic form.

-An interesting side effect of the simplified dynamics expression in \eqref{one_dynamics_simplified} is that implementation of \eqref{one_dynamics} is simpler than it appears.
+An interesting side effect of the simplified dynamics expression in \eqref{our_dynamics} is that implementation is simpler than it appears.
 The first term pushes in the direction of the goal and the second term pushes away from the center of the obstacle.
 Thus, the algorithm can be made to work if we just estimate these two quantities.
 Curvature estimates are not needed for implementation.
-The dynamics \eqref{one_dynamics} only consider the case where there is one obstacle.
-In the following section, we will generalize the dynamics so that the agent can navigate around an arbitrary number of obstacles. \begin{remark} \normalfont On the boundary of the workspace $\X$ [c.f. \eqref{eqn_workspace}], for large enough $k$, the dynamics \eqref{old_dynamics} are almost exactly colinear with $-\nabla \fz(x)$.
-Since the workspace is convex, $-\nabla \fz(x)$ points inside the obstacle.
-Therefore, by selecting a large enough $k$, we know that the agent will not collide with the external boundary of the free space, which is why we omit it from \eqref{old_dynamics}. \end{remark}